RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 - The concatenation of five one-hot vectors, one for each position (26 possible letters × 5 positions).

 Note that many people would encode 15 features per letter (5 positions x 3 colors: green, yellow, grey).
 However, this state representation has significant crossover information that I would rather have compressed.
 A couple examples are:
-- Grey implies "letter nowhere", regardless of the location it's observed
+- Grey implies "letter nowhere," regardless of the location it's observed
 - Both yellow and grey at a location imply "letter not here"
 - Green implies both "letter here" and "all other letters not here"